SATA Hard Drive Recovery

 Yes, you can recover data from an old generation SATA drive.
 The only difference in the SATA revisions is the transfer rate.
 While the connector remains unchanged.
 However, if your hard drive uses an old (P)ATA (also known as IDE) connector you may need to use a USB or PCIe adapter.

-Can you repair a SATA hard drive?
+Can you repair a SATA hard disk?

 How do I fix SATA hard drive failure?